 How Paul goes about demonstrating his credibility and the credibility of his ministry is very instructive for us as we seek to define what it means to be a successful missionary.

 In 2 Corinthians 3:1, Paul asks, “Are we beginning to commend ourselves again?
 Or do we need, like some people, letters of recommendation to you or from you?”
 This is the first of a whole series of references to the expression “commend ourselves” in this letter.
 It is found 6 times (2Co 3:1, 4:2, 5:12, 6:4, 10:12, 18) but nowhere else in the New Testament.
-Paul is referring to the common practice of their day of carrying letters of introduction when seeking to build a friendship and relationship of trust with people one does not know well (for example, see Acts 18:27).
-It was also acceptable to introduce oneself, to show one’s CV or resume.
+Paul is referring to the common practice of their day of carrying letters of introduction when seeking to build a friendship and relationship of trust with people one did not know well (for example, see Acts 18:27).
+It was comparable to today’s practice of presenting or sending one’s CV or resume.
 Paul was not opposed to using these letters of recommendation.
-In a way, the book of Romans is Paul’s self-introduction to the Roman church, a church where he wanted to do some “support discovery” before he travelled on to Spain (Romans 15:24).1
+In a way, the book of Romans is Paul’s self-introduction to the Roman church, a church where he wanted to do some “support discovery” before he travelled on to Spain (Romans 15:24).

 But in the Corinthian situation, Paul does not pull out a stack of references and testimonials from other apostles, government officials and “satisfied customers”.
 Instead to commend himself, he points to evidence that the Corinthian believers already had witnessed themselves.
 The evidence could be found in his previous ministry with them.